A cannabinoid acid with therapeutic potential

-All cannabinoids contained in the cannabis plant first develop into what is called “the mother of all cannabinoids”, the cannabigerolic acid (CBGA).
+All cannabinoids contained in the cannabis plant are first developed as what is called “the mother of all cannabinoids”, cannabigerolic acid (CBGA).
 Its function in the plant is to protect it and to provoke the cellular necrosis that is pruned naturally.
 In this way the bush can maximize and concentrate the energy on the development of the flowers.
 The rest of the cannabinoids we know are derived from CBGA by enzymatic reactions.

 The unique plant enzymes of each cannabis variety are converting CBGA into a variable combination of the three main cannabinoid precursor compounds: